juxor/afaq/markdown/secH6.md

 to _"non-Party workers' and peasants' conferences"_ and Soviet Congresses as means by which the party secured its rule.
-Yet, **if** the congresses of soviets were _"**democratic** institutions, the like of which even the best democratic republics of the bourgeois have never know"_, the Bolsheviks would have no need to _"support, develop and extend"_ non-Party conferences _"to be able to observe the temper of the masses, come closer to them, meet their requirements, promote the best among them to state posts"._ [**The Lenin
+Yet, **if** the congresses of soviets were _"**democratic** institutions, the like of which even the best democratic republics of the bourgeois have never known"_, the Bolsheviks would have no need to _"support, develop and extend"_ non-Party conferences _"to be able to observe the temper of the masses, come closer to them, meet their requirements, promote the best among them to state posts"._ [**The Lenin